 - DE&S Chief Executive Officer;

 - Chiefs of Materiel

 - Operating Centre Directors.

 - Senior Safety Responsible (SSR)

 Individuals deployed to SSR assignments shall be demonstrably competent to hold formal delegation for safety and environmental protection:

-- At major system and/or platform level, and/or

-- As the final signatory of specialist safety and environmental approvals which permit major systems and/or platforms to enter and/or continue in service, and/or
+- At major system and/or platform level, and - As the final signatory of specialist safety and environmental approvals which permit major systems and/or platforms to enter and/or continue in service.

-- As a DE&S Operating Duty Holder.